Volvo S90 Saloon (2016 - ) review

 With elegant looks, a refined drive and excellent safety features, the S90 should be on the shortlist of anyone who's considering a BMW 5 Series, Audi A6 or Mercedes E-Class

-Probably the first word that will come to anyone’s mind when they see an S90 for the first time is ‘smart’.
-Even the entry-level Momentum car comes with LED headlights that incorporate what Volvo delightfully refers to as the ‘Thor’s Hammer’ motif, while the body has a simple, elegant shape that bears comparison with any executive saloon you care to mention.
+Few will argue that the S90 is a very smart-looking car.
+Even the entry-level Momentum version comes with LED headlights that incorporate what Volvo delightfully refers to as the ‘Thor’s Hammer’ motif, while the body has a simple, elegant shape that bears comparison with any executive saloon you care to mention.
 Every model comes with alloy wheels, too, and upgrading to Inscription trim adds extra chrome trim and twin exhaust pipes.
-R-Design, meanwhile, gives the car a sporty makeover, sitting on lowered sport suspension, and coming with black alloy wheels, silver door mirrors, twin exhaust pipes, and the grille and lower front bumper finished in high-gloss black.
+R-Design, meanwhile, gives the car a sporty makeover, sitting on lowered sport suspension, and coming with black alloy wheels, silver door mirrors and twin exhaust pipes, while the grille and lower front bumper are finished in high-gloss black.

 Inside, too, the S90 is a very smart car, and more than a match for any of its predominantly German rivals in terms of quality or style.
 The cabin is pretty much a carbon copy of the XC90’s, with a dashboard dominated by 9.0-inch touch-screen that, in combination with the wheel-mounted controls, takes care of pretty much all the car’s infotainment systems.
 Best of all, it’s really easy to use, with smartphone-style operation and simple menus.
 There’s no complaining about the comfort, either, and you’ll have to be a pretty odd shape not to be able to get settled behind the wheel, given how much adjustment there is in the seat and wheel, and how supportive the seats themselves are.
 The view out is good to the front and sides, but not so good to the rear, meaning that one of the optional camera systems (both a rear-view camera and around-view monitor are available) could be money well spent if you want to avoid denting your pride and joy while parking.